zlatkomarjanovic/Ask.it/README.md

 - You will also have to install nodemon globally - "npm install -g nodemon"
 - In server folder run: "nodemon index"
 - In client folder run: "npm start"

+### Deployment:

+- This project is deployed on Heroku and Netlify.
+- Heroku is used for database and node.js code and Netlify for the front-end.